‘If you’ve never heard about The Kelpies, then you’re probably not from Scotland. We’ve been hearing about them forever…and with good reason…’

 |Helix Park’s shiny new visitor centre|

 Basically, Kelpies are scary mythical horsey type creatures with immense power and these bad boys represent the history of heavy industry in Scotland’s past.
-The legend states that a Kelpie would often throw his master off into water and then drag him under… sweet, huh?
+The legend states that a Kelpie would often throw his master off into the water and then drag him under… sweet, huh?

 With this lovely image in mind, Scottish sculptor Andy Scott was commissioned to design a feature for Helix Park and he chose two ENORMOUS Kelpies.
 Mafia members must be terrified when they go to Falkirk.
 Imagine waking up to a 30 metre high horses head in your bed in the morning.